-Two copies of the individual student report for all Keystone Exams will be sent to the school districts and charter schools for distribution to parents, teachers, guidance counselors, and/or principals.
-The state will not receive any report with individual names included.
+Two copies of the individual student report for all Keystone Exams will be sent to the school districts and charter schools.
+One copy should be sent home to parents/guardians; the other is kept by the school/district.

 School-level reports will be used for curricular and planning purposes.
 School districts and charter schools may publish the results of Keystone Exams for each school.
-The state will also release schoolby-school exam data.
+The state will also release school-by-school exam data.